melpadden/docs-redux/src/pages/condor/index.md

 - Backwards compatibility: VM2.0 contracts can call VM 1.X contracts, allowing the two systems to coexist during the transition period.
 - Transferable entry points, which allow sending tokens directly to contract entry points without needing a custom session code.
 - VM2.0 code will all be valid Rust code, which allows it to execute without a complex system of test infrastructure and improves testability.
-- Imeplemntation of some features which are familiar from other chains such as the `payable` keyword
+- Implementation of some features which are familiar from other chains such as the `payable` keyword
 - Schema generation from smart contracts, paving the way for improvements in tooling, discoverability and maintainability.
 - Improved Smart Contract upgrade process.

 ### FFI Enhancements
 Casper 2.0 FFI introduces access to some additional hashing algorithms, as well as providing access to information about the block info, including hash and parent block hash.

-### Userland CSPR Burning
+### CSPR Burn function
-In Casper 2.0 user contracts can burn CSPR token.
-This represents a significant change to the tokenomics of Casper 1.X
+In Casper 2.0 users can burn CSPR token.
+This function is exposed as a `burn` function in the mint contract.

+This can be done through  This represents a significant change to the tokenomics of Casper 1.X
 >TODO: More details on this (talk to Ed)

----

-## Bug Fixes

-Here you can find a [list](./bug-fixes.md) of the bug fixes included in Casper v2.0.

 ---